bramotten/Testing-NN-Classification-Theory/readme.md

 This project is far from done!
+I don't know if I'll stick with this structure (no classes, dubious imports) either.
+I think I'll keep a notebook in the mix to make easier use of Colab.